Kabak

 Korean Phonology

-I am currently vice president for Internationalization, Public and Alumni Relations at the Julius-Maximilians-Universität Würzburg and a professor of English Linguistics in the Institute of Modern Languages.
 Before coming to Würzburg, I worked as an assistant professor (Juniorprofessor) of English and General Linguistics in the Department of Linguistics at the University of Konstanz (2005-2011).
 In Summer 2010, I became a Senior Associate Member of St. Antony’s College, which allowed me to have a research stay at the University of Oxford.
 During my assistant professorship, I substituted for the professorship of English Linguistics (2009-2010) and the professorship of Psycho-/ Neurolinguistics (2008-2009) at Konstanz.

 Before I got on the professorial track, I worked as a postdoctoral research fellow within the Special Research Unit 471 ‘Variation and Evolution in the Lexicon’ funded by the German Research Foundation (DFG).
-Prior to that, I taught various linguistics courses at the Department of Linguistics and Cognitive Science, at the University of Delaware in the United States of America, where I was a graduate student (1998-2003), and a Competitive Fellow.
+Prior to that, I taught various linguistics courses at the Department of Linguistics and Cognitive Science, at the University of Delaware in the USA, where I was a graduate student (1998-2003), and a Competitive Fellow.
 I did my undergraduate studies in English Language Teaching and Linguistics at Boğaziçi (Bosphorus) University, Istanbul, Turkey, and at the State University of New York at Binghamton, New York, USA.
 I am a native of Istanbul.

-Courses Summer Semester 2019
+Courses in Summer Semester 2025

-Phonological Structure of English Words | Wednesdays 10-12 | HS 4 |
+Phonological Structure of English Words – Tuesdays, 16-18

 Recently organized workshops